Zand dynasty: Decline and fall

 Karim Khan's death in 1779 left his territory vulnerable to threats from his enemies.
 His son and successor Abu al-Fath was an incompetent ruler who was heavily influenced by his half uncle (and Karim Khan's commander), Zaki Khan.
 Other rulers such as Ali Morad and Jafar Khan also failed to follow the policies of Karim Khan and soon enough, the country was under attack from all sides.

 The biggest enemies of the Zands, the Qajar chiefs, led by the former hostage, Agha Mohammad Khan, were advancing fast against the declining kingdom.
 Finally, in 1789, Lotf Ali Khan, a grand-nephew of Karim Khan, declared himself the new king.
 His reign (until 1794) was spent mostly in war with the Qajar khan.
-He was finally captured and brutally killed in the fortress of Bam, putting an effective end to the Zand Dynasty.
+He was finally captured and brutally killed in the fortress of Bam, putting an effective end to the Zand dynasty.

-Politically, it is also important that the Zands, especially Karim Khan, chose to call themselves Vakilol Ro'aya (Advocate of the People) instead of kings.
+Politically, it is also important that the Zands, especially Karim Khan, chose to call themselves Vakilol Ro'aya (Advocate of the People) instead of shahs.
 Other than the obvious propaganda value of the title, it can be a reflection of the popular demands of the time, expecting rulers with popular leanings instead of absolute monarchs who were totally detached from the population, like the earlier Safavids.

 Foreign policy

 In foreign policy, Karim Khan attempted to revive the Safavid era trade by allowing the British to establish a trading post in the port of Bushehr.
-This opened the hands of the British East India company in Iran and increased their influence in the country.
-The taxation system was reorganized in a way that taxes were levied fairly.
+This opened the hands of the British East India Company in Iran and increased their influence in the country.
+The taxation system was reorganised in a way that taxes were levied fairly.
 The judicial system was fair and generally humane.
 Capital punishment was rarely implemented.

 Art

-The Zand era was an era of relative peace and economic growth for the country.
-Many territories that were once captured by the Ottomans in the late Safavid era were retaken, and Iran was once again a coherent and prosperous country.
+The Zand era was a time of relative peace and economic growth for the country.
+Many territories that were captured by the Ottomans in the late Safavid era were retaken, and Iran was once again a coherent and prosperous country.
 From 1765 onwards Karim Khan promoted art and architecture at his capital Shiraz.
 After Iranian painting reached its height at the end of the 17th century, a special school of painting took shape during the Zand era in the 17th and 18th centuries.
 Painting thrived under Karim Khan, and notable paintings from this era include Muhammad Karim Khan Zand and the Ottoman Ambassador which was created c.
 1775.
 The most important painter of the Zand era was Mohammad Sadiq.
 The art of this era is remarkable and, despite the short length of the dynasty, a distinct Zand art had the time to emerge.
 Many Qajar artistic traits were copied from the Zand examples and Zand art became the foundation of Qajar arts and crafts.
 Following Karim Khan's death, the Zand dynasty became embroiled in disputes over succession and other intrigues, which put a halt to further significant patronage of the arts.